MetOffice/forest/doc/source/howto-reducer.rst

    - Decoupled components, a view does not care how the state came to be it simply reacts to the data presented to it

+.. note:: :meth:`forest.redux.combine_reducers` provides a simple way to compose multiple reducers into a single function